salepape/solar-system-simulation/README.md

 ## :video_game: Introduction

 Here is a simulation of the Solar System in 3D!
 This project mainly originates from a strong interest in the Universe and Graphics programming.
-Developing this project led me to dive into the OpenGL specification and classic Rendering techniques.
+Developing it led me to dive into the OpenGL specification and classic Rendering techniques.
 The development of this project is still ongoing.

 ![SimulationStartingPoint](https://github.com/salepape/solar-system-simulation/blob/master/README%20Gifs/SimulationStartingPoint.gif)

 ## :hammer: Setup

 > [!WARNING]
-> The simulation is available only for Windows OS, on a x86 or x64 architecture.
-Look for the respective nested folders <i>Win32</i> for x86, or <i>x64</i> for x64 when following this section.
+> The simulation is available only for Windows OS, on a x86 (<i>[OS Architecture] = Win32</i>) or x64 (<i>[OS Architecture] = x64</i>) architecture.

 Scroll up this GitHub page and locate the green "Code" button.
-Click on it, then select one of the two options below from the newly opened "Clone" menu:
+Click on it, then select one of the two options below:
-* clone the repository: click the icon "copy URL to clipboard" to get the HTTPS web URL XXX, then open Git Bash, go to the folder you want to set up the project in, and run the command `git clone XXX`.
-You can also use your favourite Source Control IDE to proceed
+* clone the repository: click the icon labelled "copy URL to clipboard", then open Git Bash to the folder you want to set up the project in, and run the command `git clone URL`.
+You can also use a Source Control IDE to proceed
-* download the repository: click the button "Download ZIP" to get the project in a `.zip` folder, and unzip it once completed (it will be called <i>solar-system-simulation-master</i>).
+* download the repository: click the button "Download ZIP", then unzip the folder once completed (it should be called <i>solar-system-simulation-master</i>).

+> [!NOTE]
+> If your antivirus is flagging a threat just after running an executable from the Windows File Explorer, just ignore it: the program is safe to use :) You can also try to run it in Admin mode.

+Program should start after 4 seconds in Release mode, and after 8 seconds in Debug mode.
+Enjoy!

 ### For end-users

 To run the executable, go to <i>OpenGLProject/Output/Release/[OS architecture]</i>, and double-click on `OpenGLProject.exe`.

-An Assimp DLL needs to be located in the same folder as the executable to run.
+An Assimp DLL should be located in the same folder as the executable to run.
 If, for some reason, you don't, double-check you got the latest version of the remote Git Repository.
-You can also execute the batch file yourself from a cmd (e.g. if you are in the `Scripts` folder, by running the command `copy ..\Tools\Libraries\[OS Architecture]\assimp\[assimp].dll ..\Output\Release\[OS Architecture]`), or copy the DLL manually located in <i>OpenGLProject/Tools/Libraries/[OS Architecture]/Assimp</i>.

-> [!NOTE]
-> If your antivirus is flagging a threat just after running an executable from the Windows File Explorer, just ignore it: the program is safe to use :) You can also try to run it in Admin mode.

-The execution of the program should require around 4 seconds in Release mode, and 8 seconds in Debug mode before starting.
-Enjoy!

 ### For developers